Robert F. Kennedy 1968 presidential campaign: April: Wisconsin, Pennsylvania, and Massachusetts

+May 7: Indiana

 On March 27, 1968, Kennedy announced his intention to run against McCarthy in the Indiana primary.
 His aides told him that a race in Indiana would be an extremely tight race and advised him against it.
 Despite the concerns of his advisors, Kennedy traveled to Indianapolis the following day and filed to run in the Indiana primary.
 At the Indiana Statehouse, Kennedy told a cheering crowd that the state was important to his campaign: "If we can win in Indiana, we can win in every other state, and win when we go to the convention in August."

 On April 4, 1968, Kennedy made his first campaign stop in Indiana at the University of Notre Dame in South Bend, followed by a speech at Ball State University in Muncie.
 In his speech at Ball State, Kennedy suggested that the 1968 election would "determine the direction that the United States is going to move" and that the American people should "examine everything.
 Not take anything for granted."
 In addition, Kennedy enumerated his concerns about poverty and hunger, lawlessness and violence, jobs and economic development, and foreign policy.
 He emphasized that Americans had a "moral obligation" and should "make an honest effort to understand one another and move forward together."

+Before boarding a plane to attend campaign rallies in Indianapolis, Kennedy learned that Martin Luther King Jr. had been shot in Memphis.
+Upon arrival, Kennedy was informed that King had died.
+Despite fears of riots and concerns for his safety, Kennedy went ahead with plans to attend a rally at 7th and Broadway—an African American neighborhood near the north side of Indianapolis.
+That evening he addressed the crowd, many of whom had not heard about King's assassination.
+Instead of the rousing campaign speech they expected, Kennedy offered brief, impassioned remarks for peace.
+That night, riots erupted in over 100 cities (but not Indianapolis); 43 people were killed and over 3,000 were injured.

-After leaving the stage at Ball State, Kennedy boarded a plane for Indianapolis.
-When he arrived in Indianapolis he was informed of King's assassination.
-Later that evening, Kennedy made a brief speech on the assassination of King to a crowd gathered for a political rally at 17th and Broadway—an African American neighborhood near the north side of Indianapolis.
-He attempted to console the crowd with calls for peace and compassion.
-After attending King's funeral in Atlanta, Georgia, Kennedy turned his attention back to the primary campaign.
+The following day, Kennedy addressed the City Club of Cleveland at the Sheraton-Cleveland Hotel in Ohio; delivering the famous "On the Mindless Menace of Violence" speech.
+After attending King's funeral in Atlanta, Kennedy turned his attention back to the primary campaign.
 He drew huge crowds at campaign stops across the country.
 Kennedy's Indiana campaign resumed on April 10.

-Kennedy's campaign advisor John Bartlow Martin urged the candidate to speak out against violence and rioting, emphasize his "law enforcement experience" as former U.S. Attorney General, and promote the idea that the federal government and the private sector should work together to solve domestic issues.
+Kennedy's campaign advisor, John Bartlow Martin, urged the candidate to speak out against violence and rioting, emphasize his "law enforcement experience" as former U.S. attorney general, and promote the idea that the federal government and the private sector should work together to solve domestic issues.
 Martin also urged Kennedy to speak out on the war in Vietnam—support for the cessation of hostilities and reallocating war funds to domestic programs were ideas which "always got applause."
 To appeal to Indiana's more-conservative voters, Kennedy "toned down his rhetoric" as well.